jtl5770/goleds/Hardware.md

 I am using a Raspberry Pi 3b in my installion.
 This has plenty enough horsepower to drive the project.
-In idle mode (no lights burning/effect running other than maybe the NightLightProducer, only the readout loop of the sensors is running) the CPU usage is around 1.7%.
+In idle mode (no lights burning/effect running, only the readout loop of the sensors is active) the CPU usage is around 1.7%.